VarunVerma7/Defi-Hacks-Recreated/README.md

 `forge test -vvv --fork-url $MY_RPC_URL --match ^testStax`

-and for lesson 2 do
+since we want to run the test called `testStaxExecuteHack` and for lesson 2 do

 `forge test -vvv --fork-url $MY_RPC_URL --match ^testVisr`

+since we want to run the test `testVis`

 etc.